Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Introduction

 \paragraph{Zeroth-Order GDA.} GDA is a classical framework for solving min-max problems and has been extensively studied \citep{nemirovski2004prox, nedic2009subgradient,lin2020gradient,xu2023unified,zhang2020single}.
-It is also well-established and widely applied to solve zeroth-order min-max problems of the form (\ref{eq:general_minmax}) \citep{hu2023gradient,nguyen2023stochastic}.
+It is also well-established and widely applied to solve zeroth-order min-max problems of the form (\ref{eq:general_minmax}) \citep{hu2023gradient,zhou2025zeroth}.
 The authors of \cite{liu2018zeroth} applied the two-point RGE to solve a composite optimization problem.
-Then, the standard zeroth-order GDA was applied to the general min-max problems \citep{liu2020min,wang2023zeroth}, while only the query complexity of nonconvex-strongly concave cases was established.
-Several variants of zeroth-order GDA have been developed for convex-concave settings, such as zeroth-order OGDA-RR \citep{maheshwari2022zeroth} and zeroth-order extra-gradient \citep{zhou2025zeroth}, which can achieve the query complexity bounds of $\mathcal{O}(d^4/\epsilon^2)$ and $\mathcal{O}(d/\epsilon^2)$ to reach an $\epsilon$-optimal solution, respectively.
-For nonconvex–concave problems, \cite{xu2024derivative} proposed combining alternating gradient projection with CGEs to solve a min-max problem with the query complexity bound of $\mathcal{O}(d/\epsilon^4)$ to obtain an $\epsilon$-stationary point.
-In \cite{nguyen2023stochastic}, the SZO-ConEX algorithm was designed based on RGEs to achieve the query complexity of $\mathcal{O}(d/\epsilon^6)$ to derive an $\epsilon$-critical Karush-Kuhn-Tucker (KKT) point of the problem (\ref{eq:constrained_problem}).
+Then, the standard zeroth-order GDA was applied to the general min-max problems \citep{liu2020min,wang2023zeroth}, while only the query complexity bound of nonconvex-strongly concave cases was established.
+Several variants of zeroth-order GDA have been developed for convex-concave settings, such as zeroth-order OGDA-RR \citep{maheshwari2022zeroth} and zeroth-order extra-gradient \citep{zhou2025zeroth}, which can achieve the query complexity bounds of $\mathcal{O}(d^4/\epsilon^2)$ and $\mathcal{O}(d/\epsilon^2)$ to derive an $\epsilon$-optimal solution, respectively.
+For nonconvex-concave problems, \cite{nguyen2023stochastic} and \cite{an2024robust} applied RGEs to design algorithms that achieve the query complexity bound of $\mathcal{O}(d/\epsilon^6)$ to derive an $\epsilon$-stationary/KKT point.
+In addition, \cite{xu2024derivative} proposed combining alternating gradient projection with CGEs to solve a min-max problem with a complexity bound of $\mathcal{O}(d/\epsilon^4)$ (matching the best available bound) to obtain an $\epsilon$-stationary point.